Manual Handling Compensation Claims

 Lifting heavy objects without appropriate training can result in a variety of injuries to the arms, shoulders and spine, while a dropped object could do damage to your foot and even result in crush injuries.
 The compensation you are entitled to will depend on the severity and type of injuries you sustained, as well as the circumstances surrounding your accident.

 The figures below provide a rough guide of how much you might be able to claim for an injury in a factory, based on the Judicial College Injury Tables.
-For a more accurate calculation of how much you could be able to claim, based on the specifics of your case, get in touch with the team today.
+For a more accurate calculation of how much you could claim, based on the specifics of your case, get in touch with the team today.
 We can give you a precise estimate that takes into account all of the details about your injury and circumstances.

 Serious shoulder injury£10,180 - £15,300